bgudna/jsroguedev/README.md

 # Vanilla Javascript Roguelike
+A destroyed city, you're in a mech.
+You need to get out!

 ## current status
 unplayable mess

 ### TODO
 - [ ] a complete sprite overhaul, current sprites are temp garbage
+- [ ] add a proper intro/welcome screen, digital painting
-- [ ] add a town/village/intro area where you can stock up on stuff before entering the death dungeon
+- [ ] add a pause screen (when pressing escape) - show game logo
 - [ ] name player
 - [ ] attribute points distribution
+- [ ] implement mouse/touch interactions
-- [ ] design a proper UI
+- [ ] design a proper UI, showing stats and item names
+- [ ] add a town/village/intro area where you can stock up on stuff before entering the death dungeon
 - [ ] generate lore?